This lesson is part of a free, six week mini-course on humor writing that you can sign up for here.

 “The cop says, ‘yeah.
 English 101.’”

-Tag: A line that allows you to get another laugh after the punchline without setting up a whole new joke.
+Tag: A line that allows you to get another laugh after the punchline without doing the setup and premise for a whole new joke.

 “If I’m going to wait in a line this long, there better be a roller coaster at the end of it.